 What are American Schools?

 American schools are of two types- public and private.
-All the schools run by the government in the United States are called public, and they are fully sponsored by the American government.
+All the schools run by the government in the United States are called public, and the American government fully sponsors them.

-But for private schools, the fees structure is very expensive.
-Every year all the public schools are being rated by the government to keep the standard of the schools intact.
+But for private schools, the fee structure is very expensive.
+Every year all the public schools are rated by the government to keep the standard of the schools intact.

-For admission in public schools, there is a rule maintained by the authority.
-Only the students staying in the zone of a particular public school he or she intends to take admission into can be admitted.
+For admission to public schools, the authority maintains a rule.
+Only the students staying in the zone of a particular public school he or she intends to be admitted into can be admitted.

-American school systems have been divided into structures- elementary, middle and high school.
+American school systems have been divided into elementary, middle and high school structures.
 Elementary schooling allows students to study from KG to the 5th standard.

 Unlike the Indian school system, a child can start studying when he or she reaches the age of five.
-Here there is no concept of classes like lower grade, upper grade and so on.
+Here there is no concept of classes like lower grades, upper grades and so on.

 There are specific terms used to describe students of high school.
 Students enrolled in the ninth grade are called freshmen.